 131 S 3rd Avenue, Sturgeon Bay

 Due to COVID19 Lakeshore CAP Food Pantry does not currently have a client choice model pantry.
 The client comes to the pantry door and shows their picture ID, Lakeshore CAP Food Pantry pulls the client’s pantry card and puts together a pantry based on family size.
 A volunteer takes the cart(s) to the end of the handicap ramp.
 The client picks up the cart(s) and loads their car, client returns cart to the end of the ramp.
-No appointment necessary.
-We hope to open up to the client choice model by January 2021.
+No appointment is necessary.
 Lakeshore CAP is open Tuesdays and Thursdays, 11:00 am – 4:00 pm.

 Everyone receives produce/fruit, frozen meats and personal care items.
 A family of four receives approximately 150 pounds of food.